quii/learn-go-with-tests/structs/readme.md

 We knew this was in relation to `Triangle` because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table.
 How would a developer know which case failed?
 This is not a great experience for the developer, they will have to manually look through the cases to find out which case actually failed.

+We can change our error message `%#v.Area() got %.2f want %.2f`. `%#v` format string will print out our struct with the values in it's field, so the developer can see at a glance the properties that are being tested.

 One final tip with table driven tests is to use `t.Run`.

 By wrapping each case in a `t.Run` you will have clearer test output on failures as it will print the name of the case